kmarusek/Bevi/wp-content/plugins/nitropack/readme.txt

 2. Dashboard - see and manage the data in your Nitropack.io

 == Changelog ==

+= 1.7.1 =
+* Bug fix: Resolve connection issues

+= 1.7.0 =
+* Improvement: Move the plugin's data directory into wp-content/cache/
+* Improvement: Automatically run cache warmup when the permalink structure has changed
+* Improvement: Automatically purge cache when the front page configuration is changed
+* Improvement: Overall stability improvements
+* Bug fix: Resolve fatal error when WCML is active
+* Bug fix: Resolve error when purging cache in WP-CLI mode
+* Bug fix: Fix typo in the diagnostics report

 = 1.6.1 =
 * Update: Temporarily disable the changes related to Gravity Forms as further improvements are needed for optimal experience